• Skip to main content

 Hotels and B&Bs

-Upmarket hotels in the Historic Center: Vico della Cavallerizza is a gorgeous luxury B&B. Large rooms, all with balconies.
-Patria Palace Lecce is located in a luxurious palace looking across at Basilica di Santa Croce.
-Both are fantastic upmarket options.
+Upmarket hotel in the Historic Center: Patria Palace Lecce is located in a luxurious palace looking across at Basilica di Santa Croce.

 Mid-range options: Palazzo Bignami has a great location between the train station and the historic center.
 Large comfortable rooms, great breakfast.
 Antica Dimora dei Nonni is a modern B&B in a historic building in the heart of Lecce.